Tetris: Spread beyond the Soviet Union (1985–1988)

 Gilman Louie, CEO of Spectrum HoloByte, sought to exoticize the game's Soviet origins, marketing it as the first Soviet product to be sold in North America, alongside implementing Soviet folk music and imagery during gameplay and using red packaging adorned with an illustration of Saint Basil's Cathedral.
 Tetris was first commercially released in the West for the IBM PC, with ports to other computer systems planned for release in the following weeks.
 Mirrorsoft released the game in the United Kingdom on January 27, 1988, and Spectrum HoloByte released it in the United States on January 29, 1988.
-Mirrorsoft rewrote the code of the original IBM release for systems such as the Amiga, Atari ST, and Commodore 64.
-Boosted by word of mouth and positive reviews, this Tetris release was commercially successful, selling 100 thousand copies within a year.
+Gábor Bolgár sold his Commodore 64 port to Stein's Andromeda Software, who polished it with additional sound work before licensing it to Mirrorsoft.
+Mirrorsoft rewrote the code of the original IBM release for systems such as the Amiga and Atari ST. Boosted by word of mouth and positive reviews, this Tetris release was commercially successful, selling 100 thousand copies within a year.
 At the Software Publishers Association's Excellence in Software Awards ceremony in 1989, Tetris won across three categories.

 At the time, the only document certifying a license fee was the telex from Pajitnov and Brjabrin, meaning that Stein had sold the license for a game he did not yet own.
 Additionally, Alexander Alexinko, director of Elorg, discovered Stein's negotiations with Pajitnov and Dorodnitsyn Computing Center and assessed their communications with disapproval.
 In response, Elorg took over representing the Soviet Union in negotiations.
 Through communications, Alexinko attempted to revoke any potential deal the Soviet Union might have had with Stein in favor of having Elorg itself sell Tetris internationally.
-Stein responded by threatening to create a scandal that would harm the Soviet Union's international standing, persuading Alexino to consider negotiating the rights to Tetris.
+Stein responded by threatening to create a scandal that would harm the Soviet Union's international standing, persuading Alexinko to consider negotiating the rights to Tetris.
 An agreement was drafted by the end of February 1988 and finalized by May, granting Stein the rights to Tetris on computers.